kubewarden/kubewarden.io/content/blog/2026/07/admission-controller-1.37-release.md

 PolicyServers or CRDs, as leaving orphaned webhooks means a Denial Of Service on the cluster.

-Like all migrations, it is a self-renewal cycle.
+Now, like all migrations, it is a self-renewal cycle.
 In our case, an opportunity to pay tech-debt, simplify, and serve these benefits forward to our users.

 For the last releases, we have put the pieces together to migrate to a single unified chart.
 On the previous v1.36 we have enhanced the controller to allow